The Power of Primary Emotions in Emotional Intelligence

 They offer us clues into who we are and how we’ve been affected by our history and help us to cultivate self-awareness.
 Primary emotions give us a glimpse into our needs and desires.
 They are often followed by more defended secondary emotions, which may mask our immediate feelings.
 These secondary feelings may be triggered by the present but rooted in our past.
 By pausing to recognize the difference between what we feel first and what we show later, we create more accurate insight into ourselves and others.

 For example, feeling angry when our partner doesn’t show up for us may be covering up feelings of hurt, unwanted, or ashamed.
 When we allow ourselves to get in touch with our primary emotions, we can express them to our partner, leading to a more positive reaction.
-This shift often makes communication clearer, reduces conflict, and allows both people to feel understood rather than judged.
+This shift often makes communication clearer, reduces conflict resolution and emotional intelligence in action, and allows both people to feel understood rather than judged.

 Playful emoji balls illustrate the concept of primary emotions, highlighting the variety of human feelings.